minimact/minimact/docs/STATE_PROXY_IMPLEMENTATION_PLAN.md

 ### 3. Import Detection

-The Babel plugin should detect if `state` is imported from 'minimact':
+The Babel plugin should detect if `state` is imported from '@minimact/core':

 ```javascript
 // In index-full.cjs or visitor setup